We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 There are exceptions to the right of access for certain information where there would be adverse consequences from it being released.
 Should this apply to any or all of the information you have requested, we will tell you which exception(s) have been applied and why.

-If you are not satisfied you can contact our complaints team with the response you receive.
-You have the right to request that we review the decision and, should you remain dissatisfied, you can appeal to the Information Commissioner.
+If you are not satisfied with the response you receive, you have the right to request an internal review.
+We have a formal internal review process for dealing with appeals or complaints in connection with requests under the Environmental Information Regulations 2004.
+If you remain dissatisfied, you can appeal to the Information Commissioner.

 Public hearing dates